Thorkild556/NLP_project_group6/README.md

 Using the custom additional dataset, we want to further finetune our summary model.
 This will make the model more specific for our task.
 This way we have created the main model that our framwork is build upon.

 ### Model evaluation
 Model evaluation will be done on a seperate test sample of the dataset that we created as it is the only dataset that has the seq2seq properties that we want the model to have.
-The evaluation metrics used will be BERT score between the actual generation of the model and the wanted text generation as defined by either us or the larger model as described in the "aditional dataset section".
+The evaluation metrics used will be BERT score between the actual generation of the model and the wanted text generation as defined by either us or the larger model as described in the "additional dataset section".
 We will be using BERT score instead of classical measures since we do not neccesarily care about whether the exact text is the same but whether the semantic meaning of the generation is close to the message we want the model to generate.

 ## A summary of the updates/changes since P2